joakimk/toniq/README.md

 Jobs will be retried automatically when they fail.
 This can be customized, or even disabled by configuring a retry strategy for toniq (keep in mind that a system crash will still cause a job to be run more than once in some cases even if retries are disabled).

-The default strategy is `Toniq.RetryWithIncreasingDelayStrategy`, which will retry a job 5 times after the initial run with increasing delay between each.
+The default strategy is [Toniq.RetryWithIncreasingDelayStrategy](lib/toniq/retry_with_increasing_delay_strategy.ex), which will retry a job 5 times after the initial run with increasing delay between each.
 Delays are approximately: 250 ms, 1 second, 20 seconds, 1 minute and 2.5 minutes.
 In total about 4 minutes (+ 6 x job run time) before the job is marked as failed.

-An alternative is `Toniq.RetryWithoutDelayStrategy` which just retries twice without delay (this is used in toniq tests).
+An alternative is [Toniq.RetryWithoutDelayStrategy](lib/toniq/retry_without_delay_strategy.ex) which just retries twice without delay (this is used in toniq tests).

 ```elixir
 config :toniq, retry_strategy: Toniq.RetryWithoutDelayStrategy